The 1998 Survey

 Data for each case was received by UFOROM from participating researchers across Canada.
-The information then was coded by members of UFOROM and entered into a Microsoft Access database and then exported into a Microsoft Excel file format where it was statistically analysed.
+The information then was coded by members of UFOROM and entered into a Microsoft Excel database and statistically analysed.

 An example of the coding key is as follows:

-Field 1 is a default YEAR for the report (UFOROM is now coding to allow for the next millennium).
+Field 1 is a default YEAR for the report.

 Field 2 is the MONTH of the incident.